osrf-migration/swarm-wiki/Tutorial_3-Swarm_communication_API.md

 }
 ```

 The first task that the controller does is to set the destination address.
 Then, the controller uses the function `SendTo()` for sending a unicast message, a broadcast message and a multicast message.
 Note that you don't need to `Bind()` for sending messages. `Bind()` is only used if you are interested on receiving messages.
-The next snippet shows how to print the list of local neighbors to each robot:
+The next snippet shows how you could print the list of local neighbors to each robot:

 ```
 #!python